dthies/moodle-contenttype_repurpose/README.md

 # Repurpose resources conttentype plugin #

-Create interactive content from existing Moodle activities by importing questions from the Moodle questiom bank into the content bank as basic H5P content types
+Create interactive content from existing Moodle activities by importing media files and questions from the Moodle questiom bank into the content bank as basic H5P content types.

-Currently this plugin supports four basic Moodle question types:
-Essay, Multiple Choice, Short Answer, and True/False.
+Currently this plugin supports four basic Moodle question types: Essay, Multiple Choice, Short Answer, and True/False.
 They can be imported individually as Essay, Multiple Choice, Guess the Answer, and True/False H5P content types.
 Questions in a directory can be imported collectively to create a Column, Single Choice Set, Dialog Cards or Flash Cards content types.
+Audio, video, and image files can also be imported into the column content type.
 After creation the content types can be edited in the content bank as normal H5P content and combined with other content through copy and paste.

 After installation, teachers may create interactive content in the content bank by navigating to a course which has the Moodle questions to use,